ucan-wg/invocation/README.md

 The REQUIRED Arguments (`args`) field, MAY contain any parameters expected by the Command.
 The Subject MUST be considered the authority on the shape of this data.
 This field MUST be representable as a map or keyword list.

 The Arguments MUST pass validation of the Policies on all of the [UCAN Delegations][UCAN Delegation] in the [Proofs] field.
-If any Policy reports failure, the Invocation MUST be rejected.
+If any [Policy] reports failure against the Invocation's Arguments, the Invocation MUST be rejected.

 #### Nonce
 [Nonce]: #nonce